SchemaPlus/schema_plus_multischema/README.md

 # SchemaPlusMultischema

 SchemaPlusMultischema adds support for using multiple schemas with ActiveRecord.
+Note that the gem only adds functionality if the database schema search path is not DBMS default (```schema_search_path='$user,public'```).

-The new features are currently:
+Then following features are supported:

-* `ActiveRecord::Connection#tables` returns each table name in the form `"schema.table"` if there if the current search path isn't the DBMS default.
+* `ActiveRecord::Connection#tables` returns each table name in the form `"schema.table"`

-* Schema dump includes the schema definitions and search path and creates  each table in its appropriate schema, if the current search path isn't the DBMS default.
+* Schema dump includes the schema definitions, search path and creates each table in its appropriate schema.
+In addition, it all foreign key references will contain table references in its appropriate schema.

 Support is currently limited to Postgresql.
 See details below.